 We had our own guide, Rama for the duration and he was informative and patient, allowing us to take our time looking at the lions.
 We were lucky enough to find elephants engulfed by lush greenery on the first full day of safari.
 Rama was also entertaining and taught us some Swahili and we sang songs together including ‘Hakuna Matata’ from Disney’s The Lion King.
 We also had David who helped us around the camp, served us dinner and even a sneaky cup of tea and biscuits in the afternoon on our veranda.

 The wonderful people at the camp made Becky and I very welcome and Becky made many friends.
-Seeing the wildlife and the beautiful scenery was obviously one of the highlights but what makes an amazing trip and gives you lifelong memories is the whole experience: the atmosphere which the Selous had – a peaceful, warm, hazy-but-vivid light that covers the park; the kind welcoming people you meet that we discovered in Riverside Safari Camp; and the experiences like lunch by the lake, dinner under the stars, waking to see the Maasai staff patrolling the camp at sunrise and a special dinner made for us on our veranda on the last night.
+Seeing the wildlife and the beautiful scenery was obviously one of the highlights but what makes an amazing trip and gives you lifelong memories is the whole experience: the atmosphere which Nyerere National Park had — a peaceful, warm, hazy-but-vivid light that covers the park; the kind welcoming people you meet that we discovered in Riverside Safari Camp; and the experiences like lunch by the lake, dinner under the stars, waking to see the Maasai staff patrolling the camp at sunrise and a special dinner made for us on our veranda on the last night.

 Was this useful?